AnneST20/Panda/README.md

 	- geoJson - elementary implementation - geoJson for all, new filtered geoJsom for search
 	- solr for search investigation (create plan for implementing)
 	- frontend realization investigation - add comments
+	-

+Dapper for db
+Solr for db filtration (indexing fields ids)
+Separate for user and admin areas